-The free drinks, popcorn and sweets were a lovely touch and the VIP tent was a great place to hang out in when taking a break from the mazes and madness outside.
+The free drinks, popcorn and sweets are a lovely touch and the VIP tent is a great place to hang out when taking a break from the mazes and madness outside.

-More useful than anything was the fast track.
-It’s so worth it on popular nights such as weekends, Halloween and the opening night, otherwise you may need to queue for anything from 30 – 60 minutes for each maze.
+More useful than anything is the fast-track pass.
+It’s so worth it on popular nights such as weekends, Halloween and the opening night, otherwise, you may need to queue for anything from 30 – 60 minutes for each maze.

 Without a doubt, you must go there at least once if you find yourself in Bristol.

-We’ve now been twice (once in 2016 with standard entry and now in 2018 with VIP entry), and we’ve loved it both times.
+We’ve now been twice (once in 2016 with standard entry and again in 2018 with VIP entry) – and we’ve loved it both times.

-Plus, it seems to be getting more and more popular with each year, which means the team are able to introduce new mazes and attractions, such as this year’s House of Clowns.
+Plus, it seems to be getting more and more popular each year, which means the team can introduce new mazes and attractions, such as last year’s popular House of Clowns.

 What do you think?
 Would you try something like this?
 What are your plans for Halloween this year?
 Let us know in the comments…